mwangui/sliding_puzzle/README.md

 - Any valid CSS is permitted
 - Please do not make any changes to the html in the body tag

-Result is in the: public/main.js
+Result is in the public/main.js

 Github: https://github.com/mwangui/sliding_puzzle